 Section 2.1.
 DEFINITIONS.
 In these Bylaws, the term “college counselor” means the person employed by an independent secondary school charged with primary responsibility for guiding students in planning for the postsecondary process.
 “Independent secondary school” means a not-for profit secondary school accredited by an educational agency.

 Section 2.2.
 MEMBERS.
-There shall be three classes of members.
-Membership in the first two classes, Founding Schools and Members, shall be limited to independent secondary schools, each of which shall be represented in the Association by its college counselor.
-Membership in the third class, Associate Members, shall be limited to the persons or entities described in Section 2.2(d) of these Bylaws.
+There shall be two classes of members.
+Members shall be limited to independent secondary schools, each of which shall be represented in the Association by its college counselor.
+Membership in the second class, Associate Members, shall be limited to the persons or entities described in Section 2.2(b) of these Bylaws.

-Founding Schools.
-Membership in this class shall be limited to those independent secondary schools that (i) are members of both the National Association of Independent Schools (“NAIS”) and the National Association for College Admission Counseling (“NACAC”), and (ii) agree on or before June 30, 2008 to become founding members of the Association, which shall require the payment of $9,000 in dues, payable in three installments, for the period from the formation of the Association through June 30, 2010.

-Founding Schools shall be entitled to vote in accordance with Section 2.13 of these Bylaws.

 Members.
 Membership in this class shall be limited to independent secondary schools that (i) are members of both the National Association of Independent Schools (“NAIS”) and the National Association for College Admission Counseling (“NACAC”), (ii) pay to the Association the annual dues in effect from time to time.
 Members shall be entitled to vote in accordance with Section 2.13 of these Bylaws.

-Context.
-The use of the term “Members” in these Bylaws collectively includes the Founding Schools described in Section 2.2(a), and the Members described in Section 2.2(b) of these Bylaws, except where these Bylaws specifically provide disparate voting rights for Founding Schools and Members.

 Associate Members.
 Associate, non-voting membership may be extended to persons or entities who share in the mission of ACCIS (i) upon completion of an application that satisfies the criteria established from time to time by the Executive Committee and approved by the Board of Trustees, and (ii) who or which pay to the Association the annual dues in effect from time to time.
 Associate Members may participate in discussions of matters before the Association but shall not be entitled to vote on any Association matters.

 Section 2.3.
 DUES.
 The Board of Trustees shall approve from time to time the annual dues for Members and for Associate Members.
-For the fiscal year of the Association beginning July 1, 2010 and the fiscal years thereafter, the annual dues for a Founding School shall be the same as the dues for a Member.
 Annual dues for Associate Members need not be the same amount as the annual dues for Members.
-Dues shall not be prorated for any partial fiscal period, provided that the dues of any school that becomes a Member of the Association before June 30, 2007 shall cover the period ending June 30, 2008.
+Dues shall not be prorated for any partial fiscal period.